Report to the Community

 2007 Community Attitude and Interest Survey - Executive Summary

 The City of Des Moines conducted a Community Attitude and Interest Survey during November and December of 2007 to establish priorities for the future improvement of parks and recreation facilities, as well as programs and services within the community.
 The survey was designed to obtain statistically valid results from households throughout the City of Des Moines.
 The survey was administered using a combination of mail and phone feedback.

 Ward 1 Executive Summary

 Ward 3 Executive Summary

 Park Ecology Report

 In 2005 the Iowa Department of Natural Resources - Forestry Bureau completed a Parks Reforestation Report that evaluated the condition of the City's woodland areas.
-The report was done to: assist in the comprehensive city park planning; provide public awareness of the value of trees and woodlands in the city parks; and help plan for future maintenance and reforestation needs.
+The report was done to assist in comprehensive planning for city parks, to provide public awareness of the value of trees and woodlands in the city parks and to help plan for future maintenance and reforestation needs.
 A total of 66 City park areas were evaluated.